Sanshin Zen Community

 • Participating virtually from home.

-• Attending sesshin with a sangha whose style is less intensive and who may have support resources available.
+• Attending sesshin with a sangha whose style is less intensive and which may have support resources available.

 • Working with health care professionals to resolve issues of body and mind before deciding to attend sesshin.